vacp2p/rfc-index/waku/standards/core/64/network.md

 ### Message Attributes

 - The mandatory `payload` attribute MUST contain the message data payload as crafted by the application.
 - The mandatory `content_topic` attribute MUST specify a string identifier that can be used for content-based filtering.
 This is also crafted by the application.
 See [Autosharding](#autosharding) for more on the content topic format.
 - The optional `meta` attribute MAY be omitted.
-If present this will form part of the message uniqueness vector described in [14/WAKU2-MESSAGE](../14/message.md).
+If present, will form part of the message uniqueness vector described in [14/WAKU2-MESSAGE](../14/message.md).
 - The optional `version` attribute SHOULD be set to `0`.
 It MUST be interpreted as `0` if not present.
 - The mandatory `timestamp` attribute MUST contain the Unix epoch time at which the message was generated by the application.
 The value MUST be in nanoseconds.
 It MAY contain a fudge factor of up to 1 seconds in either direction to improve resistance to timing attacks.
 - The optional `ephemeral` attribute MUST be set to `true` if the message should not be persisted by the Waku Network.
 - The optional `rate_limit_proof` attribute SHOULD be populated with the RLN proof as set out in [RLN Proofs](#rln-proofs).
 Messages with this field unpopulated MAY be discarded from the network by relayers.
 This field MUST be populated if the message should be persisted by the Waku Network.

 ### Message Size

-Any Waku Message published to the network MUST NOT exceed an absolute maximum size of `150` kilobytes.
+Any [14/WAKU2-MESSAGE](../14/message.md) published to the network MUST NOT exceed an absolute maximum size of `150` kilobytes.
 This limit applies to the entire message after protobuf serialization, including attributes.
-It is RECOMMENDED not to exceed an average size of `4` kilobytes for Waku Messages published to the network.
+It is RECOMMENDED not to exceed an average size of `4` kilobytes for [14/WAKU2-MESSAGE](../14/message.md) published to the network.

 ### Message Validation